samuelorion/imageJ_axon_tracing_workshop/README.md

 If you so wish, you can count neurons manually.
 But, this is ineffective when we are trying to do experiments in 96 well plates*

 *or on samples where the replicates is high enough that we can actually detect changes (see my previous power analysis for required replicates in our system link).

+---

+**The steps we will do to achieve this goal**
+We will not work through it in this order.
+- [x] List files / images
+- [x] Open images / crop on open
+- [x] Preprocess images
+- [ ] Count neurons
+- [ ] Save count output as image
+- [x] Segment neurons
+- [ ] Quantify neuron length / surface length
+- [ ] Analyze skeleton
+- [ ] Save scaled image of skeleton for visual inspection
+- [ ] Scale images down so can be rapidly inspected visually
+- [ ] Analysis of data generated

+---

 ### Instructions